 Both the Qur’an and Hadith demonstrate clearly and ardently the importance of having a Will that conforms to the rules set forth.
 There can, however, be a conflict with U.S. laws when it comes to your surviving spouse’s share.
 According to Islamic rules of inheritance, a wife is entitled to 1/8 of her husband’s estate if he leaves behind children and ¼ If her husband does not leave behind children.

 In Missouri, a spouse has a right to an elective share.
 The Elective share is a statutory mechanism to prevent one spouse from depriving the other spouse of property that the two acquired during the marriage.

 Most marital assets, such as the home and bank accounts, are owned by both spouses’ jointly.
 Therefore, each spouse is entitled to half of the marital estate.
 There are many planning mechanisms that allow Muslims to follow the Islamic rules of inheritance while complying with their state’s laws.

-Death is inevitable and planning for death has been made an obligation for all Muslims.
+Death is inevitable, and planning for death has been made an obligation for all Muslims.

-Complying with Islamic inheritance law is a major concern for practicing Muslims—especially for the practicing Muslim living in a country where Islamic law is not automatically enforced.
+Complying with Islamic inheritance law is a major concern for practicing Muslims—especially for practicing Muslim living in a country where Islamic law is not automatically enforced.
 A Muslim Estate planning attorney with an understanding of Islamic laws can help you with your estate planning needs and will ensure that you are fulfilling your obligation to yourself, to your family, and to Allah (SWT).